 Click on the tabs to the left for strategies to help you evaluate the sources of information that you find.

-We highly recommend looking at the C.R.A.A.P test as it is a clear set of guidelines for evaluating information.
-Developed by the librarians at the California State University (CSU Chico), this helpful acronym (Currency, Relevance, Authority, Accuracy, and Purpose) allows you to evaluate information using six key areas in order to determine if a source is trustworthy and of a high quality.
+We highly recommend looking at the T.R.A.A.P test as it is a clear set of guidelines for evaluating information.
+This helpful acronym (Timeliness, Relevance, Authority, Accuracy, and Purpose) allows you to evaluate information using six key areas in order to determine if a source is trustworthy and of a high quality.